andydevs/cudafractal/README.md

 ### The Julia Set

 Consider the complex function `f(z) = z^2 + c`, where `c` is a constant.
 Take a complex number `z` and put it through the function, then take the result and put it back into the function, doing this repeatedly infinatum.
 This iterative process can be written as `z[a+1] = z[a]^2 + c`.
-Because of the nature of complex numbers, after infinite iterations, the modulus of these numbers will either reach infinity, converge to zero, or remain bounded in an endless loop, depending on the value of `z[1]`.
+Because of the nature of complex numbers, after infinite iterations, the modulus of these numbers will either reach infinity, converge to zero, or in an endless loop, depending on the value of `z[1]`.

-Loosely speaking, the Julia Set is the map of all complex numbers that either reach infinity or remain bounded.
+Loosely speaking, the Julia Set is the map of all complex numbers that either reach infinity or don't.

 Julia Sets can be approximated by using a computer.
 Each image is a complex grid ranging from -2 to 2, and from -2i to 2i (the width bounds are extended according to the image aspect ratio).
 Each pixel represents an approximate complex number in the grid.
 The computer goes through these pixels, and performs at most 256 iterations of the function `z[a+1] = z[a]^2 + c` on the complex number, and maps the number of iterations it took for the set to reach infinity (at all) to a color (according to a set color map), creating the complex patterns.